Blue-Ninja-v0/PMO_Tool/readme.md

 ## Conclusion

-This README provides a comprehensive overview of the P6 Unified App, including its current state, planned improvements, and migration strategies.
+This README provides a comprehensive overview of the PMO Tool, including its current state, planned improvements, and migration strategies.
 It serves as a roadmap for the development team to enhance and scale the application.
 Regular updates to this document are recommended as the project evolves.

 For any questions or clarifications, please contact the project manager or lead developer.